 threshold sections calculate and display top and bottom deciles for the most recent 10-year period.

-Currently, the Federal Reserve's stated target inflation level is around 2%.
+Currently, the stated target inflation level of the Federal Reserve is around 2%.
 Fed Chairman Jerome Powell has claimed that online-only retailers like Amazon and others have contributed to keeping inflation levels down because of their ability to completely streamline their business models.
 Not exactly a criticism, but certainly not the kind of glowing praise Jeff Bezos et al are used to receiving from Obama-era policy makers.

 This section of the article discusses the underlying settings used for the chart above.
 For introductory information on using Trends, see this guide.